Are certain URLs responsible for your drop in rankings? This is how you find out.

 Go to the By URL dashboard and make sure you have the Rank metric selected.

-In the Losers chart, you can quickly see the URLs that have lost the most rankings, but you can get more details on them by going to the URLs chart down below it.
+In the Losers chart, you can see the URLs that have lost the most rankings.
+You can get even more details on them by going to the URLs chart down below it.

 Sort this chart by the change in Rank column in ascending order, so the biggest drops will appear together.